 With our two decades of experience in carbon markets, building proficiency in developing and monetizing carbon offsets, The Trust is well positioned as an investor and carbon manager.
 The development of our successful pilot carbon investment fund evolved from acumen gained as the administrator of the Oregon Carbon Dioxide Standard—the first U.S. law aimed at reducing carbon dioxide—acquiring carbon offsets, and selecting and managing pollution reduction projects on behalf of regulated utilities.
 The Trust is considered the oldest carbon entity in the nation.

 Since its inception, The Trust has managed over $47 million in carbon projects that are expected to reduce 6 million tons of carbon dioxide across a broad array of sectors.
 That’s equivalent to the carbon sequestered by more than 7 million acres of U.S. forests in one year, or put another way, more acreage than the entire State of Maryland.
 These numbers are apart from any emissions reductions expected from projects in our Climate Trust Capital Fund I portfolio.

-The Trust and CTC leverage four distinct traits in executing our upfront funding model; traits that deliver for our partners.
+Climate Trust Capital leverages four distinct traits in deploying investments; traits that deliver for our project partners and investors.